 We can also share simply that because a man and woman love each other, after they get married, they can be close with one another.
 The man’s sperm will then join the woman’s eggs and then the baby will begin to grow.
 Most kids under the age of 6 will accept this answer.

 Make use of teachable moments

-This will help parents to introduce the subject to our children at a non-threatening manner.
-For example if there is a news report about teenage pregnancies or if you happen to be reading a bible story that involves an issue that is related to birds and bees.
+This will help parents to introduce the subject to our children in a non-threatening manner.
+For example, if there is a news report about teenage pregnancies or if you happen to be reading a bible story that involves an issue that is related to birds and bees.

 Bringing them out on a special date

 For example, a few days before their birthdays together as a married couple or as a father with his daughter or mother with her son or same gender outing will also help in bringing up the subject in an exciting and yet non-threatening manner for the child.